International Maternal, Pediatric, Adolescent AIDS Clinical Trials (IMPAACT) Network

 Overview

-International Maternal Pediatric Adolescent AIDS Clinical Trials Network (IMPAACT) logo.The IMPAACT Network is a cooperative group of institutions, investigators, and other collaborators focused on evaluating potential therapies for HIV infection and its related symptoms in infants, children, adolescents, and pregnant women, including clinical trials of HIV/AIDS interventions for and prevention of perinatal transmission.
+International Maternal Pediatric Adolescent AIDS Clinical Trials Network (IMPAACT) logo.The IMPAACT Network is a cooperative group of institutions, investigators, and other collaborators focused on evaluating potential therapies for HIV infection and its related symptoms in infants, children, adolescents, and pregnant people, including clinical trials of HIV/AIDS interventions for and prevention of perinatal transmission.

 The IMPAACT Network resulted from the merger of two predecessor networks: the Pediatric AIDS Clinical Trials Group and the perinatal scientific working group of the HIV Prevention Trials Network.
-Overall support and funding for IMPAACT is provided by the National Institute of Allergy and Infectious Diseases, with support and co-funding from the NICHD Maternal and Pediatric Infectious Disease Branch and the National Institute of Mental Health.
+Overall support and funding for the IMPAACT Network is provided by the National Institute of Allergy and Infectious Diseases, with support and co-funding from the NICHD Maternal and Pediatric Infectious Disease Branch and the National Institute of Mental Health.

 The IMPAACT Network collaborates with the NICHD Domestic & International Pediatric & Maternal HIV & Other High-Priority Infectious Diseases Clinical Studies Network, the Adolescent Medicine Trials Network for HIV/AIDS Interventions, and with other NICHD-, NIH-, and organization-led HIV/AIDS research networks and projects.